How to Make a Mining Claim

 04

-Prepare your Certificate of Location (COL) and an accurate location map drawn to your state's standards.
-File with both the BLM and the county recorder.
-First-year claims must also pay annual assessment fees of $165 per 20 acres to the BLM, OR file a small miners exemption if you hold fewer than 10 claims.
-Some counties also require a notarized Notice of Intent to Hold filed before the end of the calendar year.
+Prepare your Certificate of Location and an accurate location map drawn to your state's standards.
+File with both the BLM and county recorder.
+Recording a new claim with the BLM costs $274 per claim — a $49 location fee, a $25 processing fee, and the $200 first-year maintenance fee.
+In place of that maintenance fee you may file a small miner’s waiver, if you and all related parties hold 10 or fewer claims nationwide.
+Some counties also require a notarized Notice of Intent to Hold, due by December 30th.

 Researching Mining Claims & Gold Mines